wso2/docs-is/en/docs/learn/adding-users-and-roles.md

 User management involves defining and managing users, roles, and access levels in a system.
 A typical user management implementation involves a wide range of functionality such as adding/deleting users, controlling user activity through permissions, and managing user roles.

-This tutorial demonstrates how to create a new user, create a role with a set of permissions, and then log in to the WSO2 Identity Server user portal using the newly created user's credentials.
+This tutorial demonstrates how to create a new user, create a role with a set of permissions, and then log in to the WSO2 Identity Server my account using the newly created user's credentials.

 ## Scenario